Uclabruin9/NBA-Shots-Analyzer-Demo/README.md

 ## Notes

 The original project used Snowflake and dbt for data warehousing and transformations.
 The public demo utilizes exported CSV mart tables to enable deployment without requiring Snowflake credentials.
+To see that pipeline, check the link here: https://github.com/Uclabruin9/Data-Warehousing-Final-Project